Working in Victoria with overseas qualifications

-If your qualifications meet Victoria’s requirements, TRA will issue an Offshore Technical Skills Record (OTSR) or TRS assessment outcome letter, which can be used to apply to ESV for a Supervised Worker’s Licence.
+If your qualifications meet Victoria’s requirements, TRA will issue an Offshore Technical Skills Record (OTSR), which can be used to apply to ESV for a Supervised Worker’s Licence.
 The Safe Working Practice assessment required to obtain this licence will be carried out as part of your OTSR assessment.

 Applicants are also required to meet non-skill licensing requirements.

 Once you have been issued an OTSR and obtained a Supervised Workers Licence, you must complete Australian Context Gap Training.
-Successful completion of this training will earn the applicant a Certificate III Electrotechnology Electrician.
+Successful completion of this training will earn the applicant a Certificate III Electrotechnology Electrician qualification.